bkfox/aircox/cms/README.md

 1. Create the Website instance with all basic information: name, tags, description, menus and so on.
-2. For each type of publication, register it using a Post model, a list of used sections, routes, and optional parameters.
+2. Register the views: eventually linking with a model, a list of used sections, routes, and optional parameters.
 The given name is used for routing.
 3. Register website's URLs to Django.
 4. Change templates and css styles if needed.

-It also offers various facilities, such as comments view registering.
+It also offers various facilities, such as comments view registering, menu initialization, url reversing.

+### Default view and reverse
+The Website class offers a `reverse` function that can be used to reverse a url using a Route, a Post and kwargs arguments.

+It is possible to ask to reverse to a default route if the reversing process failed with the given model.
+In this case, it uses the registered views that have been registered as *default view* (register function with argument `as_default=True`).

 # Rendering
 ## Views
 They are three kind of views, among which two are used to render related content (`PostListView`, `PostDetailView`), and one is used to set arbitrary content at given url pattern (`PageView`).

 The `PostDetailView` and `PageView` use a list of sections to render their content.
-While `PostDetailView` is related to a model instance, `PageView` just render its sections.
+If there is only one section in the view, it is merged as the main content instead of being a block in the content; this has for consequence that the template's context are merged and rendering at the same time than the page instead of before.

 `PostListView` uses the route that have been matched in order to render the list.
 Internally, it uses `sections.List` to render the list, if no section is given by the user.
-The context used to render the page is initialized using the list's rendering context.
+The context used to render the page is initialized using the list's rendering context, then completed with its own context's stuff.

 ## Sections
 A Section behave similar to a view with few differences: